Support for Students

 Support For Students Who Need a Different Approach To Math

-- Does well in other subjects but math has always been harder
+- Doing well in other subjects, but math has always been harder

-- Understands one day and forgets the next, as if nothing sticks
+- Understanding one day and forgetting the next, as if nothing sticks

-- Works hard, but progress is slow or inconsistent
+- Working hard, but making slow or inconsistent progress

-- Feels anxious, frustrated, or defeated when it’s time for math
+- Feeling anxious, frustrated, or defeated around math

-- Struggles with focus, memory, or organization that make math even harder
+- Struggling with focus, memory, or organization that make math even harder

-- Has started to lose confidence and enjoyment in school because of math
+- Losing confidence and enjoyment in school because of math

-Every student is different, so no two sessions look exactly the same.
+Each session is tailored to the student and their current needs, so no two sessions look exactly the same.
 But families can expect support that includes:

 Targeted math instruction – I reteach concepts from school, pre-teach upcoming topics when possible, and fill in missing foundations.
 Homework and class materials help us identify the focus, but I design my own instruction so students truly learn—not just get work done.